IamWangYunKai/Octopus/README.md

 ![](./doc/viewer.png)

 #### Parameters Visualization
-* You can modify and save it on the interface, but parameters will only be loaded when calling:
+* You can modify and save parameters on the interface, but they will only be loaded when you calling:
 ```c++
 ParamManager::instance()->loadParam(param_name, "Visualization String", value);
 ```